mickelson/attract/Layouts.md

 --------

 The Attract-mode layout sets out what gets displayed to the user.
-Layouts consist of at least one script file and a collection of related resources (images, etc.) used by the script.
+Layouts consist of a "layout.nut" script file and a collection of related resources (images, other scripts, etc.) used by the script.

 Layouts are stored under the "layouts" subdirectory of the Attract-Mode config directory.
 Each layout gets its own separate subdirectory.
-Each layout can have one or more ".nut" script files in it.
-The "Toggle Layout" command in Attract-Mode allows users to cycle between each of the ".nut" script files located in the layout's directory.
-Attract-Mode remembers the last file toggled to for each layout and will go back to that same file the next time the layout is loaded.
-This allows for variations of a particular layout to be implemented and easily selected by the user (for example, a layout could provide "landscape" and "portrait" versions).
+Each layout can have one or more "layout*.nut" script files in it.
+The "Toggle Layout" command in Attract-Mode allows users to cycle between each of the "layout*.nut" script files located in the layout's directory.
+Attract-Mode remembers the last layout file toggled to for each layout and will go back to that same file the next time the layout is loaded.
+This allows for variations of a particular layout to be implemented and easily selected by the user (for example, a layout could provide a "layout.nut" for horizontal monitor orientations and a "layout-vert.nut" for vertical).

 The Attract-Mode screen saver is really just a special case layout that is loaded after a user-configured period of inactivity.
 The screen saver script is located in the "screensaver.nut" file stored in the "layouts" subdirectory.

+Plug-ins are similar to layouts in that they consist of at least one squirrel script file and a collection of related resources.
+Plug-ins are stored in the "plugins" subdirectory of the Attract-Mode config directory.
+Plug-ins can be a single ".nut" file stored in this subdirectory or they can also have their own separate subdirectory (in which case the script itself needs to be in a file called "plugin.nut").

 <a name="squirrel" />
 Squirrel Language
 -----------------

 Attract-Mode's layouts are scripts written in the Squirrel programming language.
-Squirrel's standard "Math" and "String" library functions are available for use in a script.
-For more information on programming in Squirrel and using its standard libraries, consult the Squirrel manuals:
+Squirrel's standard "Blob", "IO", "Math", "String" and "System" library functions are available for use in a script.
+For more information on programming in Squirrel and using its standard libraries, consult the Squirrel
+manuals:

    * [Squirrel 3.0 Reference Manual][SQREFMAN]
    * [Squirrel 3.0 Standard Library Manual][SQLIBMAN]